emipa606/DeepRim/README.md

 - New icon textures made by Ontheheavens
 - New drill texture made by Ontheheavens based on the the retexture mod by sk4p3g04t.
 The old texture will be used when selecting the "Low-tech"-option in the mod-settings.
 - Manual drilling should now only be possible when the "Low-tech" option is on, as the new modern texture does not really allow manual drilling.
+- For a more medieval look of the low tech drill, take a look at [Van's Retexture : DeepRim](https://steamcommunity.com/sharedfiles/filedetails/?id=3320967700) by Sir Van
+- If you want all you power distributed freely between your layers instead of the set amount defined in the lifts you can use [Cross Dimensional Power 2](https://steamcommunity.com/workshop/filedetails/?id=2934265284) by Vex

 Will now generate versions of cave biomes in [Biomes!
 Caverns](https://steamcommunity.com/sharedfiles/filedetails/?id=2969748433)  (Thanks to m00nl1ght-dev for the fix) and [CaveBiome](https://steamcommunity.com/sharedfiles/filedetails/?id=2259124387) if loaded.